 March 2019 Twitter Suspensions

-On March 16th, 2019, Twitter user @0xKruzr reported that tweeting a Surprised Pikachu image caused an on-site suspension for posting gratuitous gore.
+On March 16th, 2019, Twitter user @0xKruzr reported that tweeting a Surprised Pikachu image caused an on-site suspension for posting gratuitous imagery.
 The report was confirmed by several other users, including @bangishotyou and @StephenAymond, who also confirmed that only posting the original (blurred) Surprised Pikachu image would cause on-site suspensions.

 On March 18th, @StephenAymond reported that the posting the image no longer leads to a suspension.

 On March 19th, 2019, Redditor Psherman01 posted an inquiry about the auto-locks to /r/OutOfTheLoop subreddit, where it received over 700 upvotes in one day.
-While the exact reason why Surprised Pikachu was automatically considered gratuitous gore was not determined, several users suggested that it could have been a result of the image being mass-reported.
+While the exact reason why Surprised Pikachu was automatically considered gratuitous imagery was not determined, several users suggested that it could have been a result of the image being mass-reported.